 So in my mind—I don’t heal people.
 They heal themselves.

 And if I’ve done my job right, come the end of our journey together there is little need to continually meet with me except for a couple of times per year.

 Why?
 Because Docere (the root for doctor) literally means teacher.

-My job is to teaching you how to care for your body so well that you know exactly what to do when things get off a little off balance.
+My job is to teach you how to care for your body so well that you know exactly what to do when things get off a little off balance.
 And for when things get really out of balance…I am here.